Liu-Cheng/graph-database-accel-survey/README.md

 - Bingsheng He, Jianlong Zhong, "Medusa: Simplified Graph Processing on GPUs", IEEE Transactions on Parallel & Distributed Systems

+- Andreas Beckmann, Ulrich Meyer and David, Veith, "An Implementation of I/O-Efficient Dynamic Breadth-First Search Using Level-Aligned Hierarchical Clustering", 21st Annual European Symposium of Algorithms (ESA), 2013.

 ### Graph Compression
 - Zhou, Fang.
 "Graph compression."
 Department of Computer Science and Helsinki Institute for Information Technology HIIT (2015): 1-12.

 - S. Chen and J. H. Reif.
 1996.
 Efficient Lossless Compression of Trees and Graphs.
 In Proceedings of the Conference on Data Compression (DCC '96).
 IEEE Computer Society, Washington

+- Sebastian Maneth and Fabian Peternek, "A Survey on Methods and Systems for Graph Compression", Journal of CoRR, 2015

+- Sparsh Mittal and Jeffrey S. Vetter.
+2016.
+A Survey Of Architectural Approaches for Data Compression in Cache and Main Memory Systems.
+IEEE Trans.
+Parallel Distrib.
+Syst.
+27, 5 (May 2016), 1524-1536.

 ## Research Groups on Database Query Acceleration
 - [Xtra Computing Group] (http://pdcc.ntu.edu.sg/xtra/)